animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-{data-store-name} serializes only application domain object types that you have specifically configured (registered) either by using {data-store-name}'s {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\], or specifically (and recommended) by using a “custom” {data-store-name}
+GemFire serializes only application domain object types that you have specifically configured (registered) either by using GemFire's {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\], or specifically (and recommended) by using a “custom” GemFire {x-data-store-javadoc}/org/apache/geode/pdx/PdxSerializer.html\[`PdxSerializer`\].
-{x-data-store-javadoc}/org/apache/geode/pdx/PdxSerializer.html\[`PdxSerializer`\].
-If you use {sdg-name}'s Repository extension, you might even want to consider using {sdg-name}'s {sdg-javadoc}/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html\[`MappingPdxSerializer`\], which uses an entity’s mapping metadata to determine data from the application domain object that is serialized to the PDX instance.
+If you use Spring Data for GemFire's Repository extension, you might even want to consider using Spring Data for GemFire's {sdg-javadoc}/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html\[`MappingPdxSerializer`\], which uses an entity’s mapping metadata to determine data from the application domain object that is serialized to the PDX instance.